homer6/jetstream/install/build_ubuntu.md

-# Installing Jetstream on macOS
+# Installing Jetstream on Ubuntu

-This guide provides detailed instructions on how to set up and build the **Jetstream** application on macOS.
+This guide provides detailed instructions on how to set up and build the **Jetstream** application on Ubuntu.

 ## Prerequisites

-- **Operating System**: macOS
+- **Operating System**: Ubuntu 18.04 or later
 - **Administrative Privileges**: Required for installing packages and libraries
 - **Internet Connection**: Needed to download packages and clone repositories

 ## Steps